vilgaxDev/portfolio-upgrade/README.md

 ### SSL Certification

-FinderMe is currently viewable at edwardren.me which has an HTTPS certificate.
+FinderMe is currently viewable at kenbrin Vilgax which has an HTTPS certificate.
 If hosted on GitHub pages with a custom domain, any site can be HTTPS-certified by following the tutorial below, https://hackernoon.com/set-up-ssl-on-github-pages-with-custom-domains-for-free-a576bdf51bc

 # Other Versions